Skip to Content

 Should you keep your RV gray tank valve open or closed when your rig is connected to a sewer at a campground?
 Read our post for the details!

-We can’t reasonably get everything you need to know into a single post without it being excessively lengthy.
-So, in this section, we’ll link to several specific posts on topics we’ve thoroughly addressed in previous posts, and then we’ll give you our top tips for new RV owners in the sections that follow.
+We can’t reasonably include everything you need to know in a single post without it becoming excessively lengthy.
+So, in this section, we’ll link to several specific posts on topics we’ve thoroughly addressed in previous articles, and then we’ll give you our top tips for new RV owners in the sections that follow.

 So, to begin this post on tips for new RV owners, we suggest that all new RV owners read our posts on the following topics – just follow the links!